nleco/jquery-nselects/README.md

 ### Usage/Examples

 TBA - this is still under development.
+It is not heavily tested.

 ### License

-nselects is under teh MIT and GPL license.
+nselects is under the MIT and GPL license.